crcn/paperclip.js/docs/README.md

 ## Custom Components

-Below are some advanced docs you can use to really get the most out of paperclip.
+Paperclip enables you to register custom components.
+These are similar to `web components` but specific to paperclip.

 #### paperclip.Component(options)